tsmolka/crits-adapter/README.md

 * STIX indicator objects: by last count there are at least [12 different ways][2] to express context between 2 IP addresses.
-  This adapter currently only supports STIX indicators containing one inline CybOX Observable Composition externally referencing (idref) the related CybOX Observable objects (#2 in [the IP address example][2].)
+  This adapter currently only supports STIX indicators containing inline CybOX Observable Composition externally referencing (idref) the related CybOX Observable objects (#2 in
+  [the IP address example][2]) and STIX indicators containing inline CybOX Observable objects (#1 in [the IP address example][2])

 Commands